Safe H2O

 • Concrete, stones and rocks

-Removing sediment is crucial because this slimy sludge provides a breeding and feeding ground for bacteria, which can multiply rapidly.
+Removing sediment is crucial because this it provides a breeding and feeding ground for bacteria, which can multiply rapidly.
 By eliminating the sediment and purifying the water supply, the introduction of new bacteria is significantly diluted.
-Without a rich sediment food source, bacteria levels remain manageable and safer.
+Without a rich sediment food source, bacteria levels become more manageable and safer.
 Routinely cleaning your water tank/s ensures that bacteria levels are kept under control and within healthy guidelines.
-The addition of sediment + UV filtration and other pretreatment methods can also help prevent reinfection of bacteria between tank cleans.
+The addition of sediment + UV filtration will also help provide continuing protection from bacteria between tank cleans.

 Neglecting tank cleaning can cause various negative impacts including but not limited to: